TymekDev/miau/README.md

   settings    Update light's settings

 Flags:
   -a, --addr ip            IP address of the light
   -b, --brightness int     brightness in percent; a value between 0 and 100 -h, --help               help for miau
-  -t, --temperature int   temperature in Kelvins; a value between 2900 and 7000 -v, --version           version for miau
+  -t, --temperature int    temperature in Kelvins; a value between 2900 and 7000
+      --timeout duration   light API timeout duration (default 5s) -v, --version            version for miau

 Use "miau [command] --help" for more information about a command.
 ```